ivanfilhoreis/TF-Bert/README.md

 # TD-BERT

 Convert a collection of raw documents to a matrix extracted from BERT resources.
+This approach contemplates a vector text representation model based on BoW that adopts a distance measure between Terms and Documents from pre-trained BERT models called TD-BERT.

 This implementation produces a non-sparse representation of the text's resource count.